nkgroot2007/AllergEase/README.md

  ### Accomplishments

-* Deployed to production (Access at https://studyboat.netlify.app)
+* Currenty being deployed to production
-* High scalability due to GPT API
+* High scalability due to GPT API and use of CNN
 * Powerful and light notes generating AI/Machine Learning Model